DiamondLightSource/fa-archiver-py3/docs/fa-prepare.rst

     controller update rate is substantially different from the default this can make settling to the correct frequency occur more quickly.

+-T iir
+    Specify IIR factor for frequency calculation, default is 0.1.
+This is used when computing the running frequency of the FA source to smooth out any discrepancies.
+A value of 1 corresponds to no smoothing, a value close to 0 to high smoothing.

 -n
     Print file header that would be generated but don't actually write anything.